-Regulating structures and a blocking bank on the Pike Floodplain are expected to be completed by December 2019.
-During the construction period, vessels and persons other than those participating in the works are prohibited from entering the Pike River near the Rumpagunyah Creek and Tanyaca Creek junction, downstream of the Mundic Creek junction.
-The works will enable a portion of the floodplain to be inundated more regularly to improve ecological health and fish to move freely between the River Murray and the floodplain.
+The construction of regulating structures and a blocking bank on the Pike Floodplain is expected to be completed by December 2019.
+During the construction period, for safety reasons, vessels and persons other than those participating in the works are prohibited from entering the Pike River near the Rumpagunyah Creek and Tanyaca Creek junction, downstream of the Mundic Creek junction.
+The works will enable a portion of the floodplain to be inundated more regularly to improve ecological health; and fish to move freely between the River Murray and the floodplain.